DynaFix: Iterative Automated Program Repair Driven by Execution-Level Dynamic Information: Data Availability

 \section{Data Availability}

-To facilitate reproducibility, we have provided a comprehensive replication package that includes the DynaFix framework, the ByteTrace tool, and all experimental datasets used in this study.
-The package has been submitted to the conference submission system and will be made publicly available upon acceptance of the paper.
+To facilitate reproducibility and future research, we have made our comprehensive replication package publicly available.
+This package includes the source code of the DynaFix framework, the ByteTrace instrumentation tool, and all experimental datasets and scripts used in this study.
+The complete artifacts are hosted on GitHub at \url{https://github.com/gujiprogram/DynaFix}.